-If you imagine your timeline in Maya (or 3DSMax, or Motionbuilder, etc.) being like the length of a rectangular layered cake, the process of building up your animation in a layered fashion would be laying the base layer of sponge cake, then spreading on chocolate cream, then layering chocolate sauce, then layering another sponge… and so on building up your animation.
+If you imagine your timeline in Maya (or 3DSMax, Motionbuilder, Blender etc.) being like the length of a rectangular layered cake, the process of building up your animation in a layered fashion would be laying the base layer of sponge cake, then spreading on chocolate cream, then layering chocolate sauce, then layering another sponge… and so on building up your animation.

 Characteristics of Mike’s layered animation technique